-At this stage, the architecture of the smart contract is reviewed and how it implements the logic found in the documentation.
+At this stage, the auditors review the smart contract architecture and how it implements the logic found in the documentation.
 This includes a review of the source code and libraries.
 This is done so that auditors understand what decisions were made during the smart contract development phase.

 3. Units tests and review

-Unit tests of the functions of the smart contract are conducted to check for their correctness.
-This includes testing of the units under various conditions and within different parameters.
+This stage includes testing the units under various conditions and within different parameters.
 The purpose of these tests is to establish whether the functions of the contract are acting in accordance with the design.

 4. Diagram construction and interactions analysis

-Diagrams for the smart contract are constructed that specify the flow of the processes that lead to successful and unsuccessful transactions.
+This stage involves creating diagrams for the smart contract that specify the flow of the processes that lead to successful and unsuccessful transactions.
 This stage also includes an analysis of how different contracts interact with each other.

 5. SWC Registry issues analysis

-This stage analyzes the contract issues based on the Smart Contract Weakness Classification Registry (SWC Registry).
+This stage analyzes the contract issues according to the Smart Contract Weakness Classification Registry (SWC Registry).
 This registry provides auditors with a list of various issues found in smart contracts, instructions on how to identify them, and specific remediation steps.
-It is an indispensable part of the auditing process.
+It is a crucial part of the auditing process.

 6. Manual review

-During manual review, each line of code is checked by the auditing team to determine whether it contains compilation and re-entrance mistakes or other vulnerabilities.
+During the manual review, each line of code is checked by the auditing team to determine whether it contains compilation and re-entrance errors or other vulnerabilities.

 7. Bugs and vulnerabilities assessment

-Any bugs and vulnerabilities that are found in the contract in the preceding stages are assessed for the degree of danger that they present.
-This includes an analysis of the possible consequences of these bugs for the execution of the contract.
+Any bugs and vulnerabilities that are found in the contract in the preceding stages are reviewed and the degree of danger that they present is assessed.
+This includes analysis of the possible consequences of these bugs for the execution of the contract.

 8. Audit report construction

-The smart contract audit process results in a report that details the steps that were taken and what was established.
+The smart contract audit process results in a report that details what steps have been taken and what has been established.
 The report also provides guidelines on how to fix any issues that were found.